lunatech-labs/lunatech-people-api-kotlin/README.md

 The real filtering functionality of the API lies in the request parameters specified after the '?' in the URL.
 Each of these request parameters is separated by a '&'.

-The following table provides reference for each paramater.
+The following tables provide reference for the API.

+**Request Parameters**

 | Parameter Name| Description                   | Usage  |
 | -------------: | :----------------------------- | :----- |